-Management's Discussion and Analysis of Financial Condition and Results of Operations, (the "MD&A"), describes the principal factors, based on management's assessment, which have a material impact on our results of operations, financial condition and liquidity, as well as our critical accounting estimates.
-Our MD&A generally includes a discussion of results of operations, financial condition, liquidity and capital resources related to year-over-year comparisons between fiscal years ended September 30, 2023, and 2022, as well as fiscal years ended September 30, 2022, and 2021.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, (the "MD&A"), describes the principal factors, based on management's assessment, which had a material impact on our results of operations, financial condition and liquidity, as well as our critical accounting estimates.
+Our MD&A generally includes a discussion of results of operations, financial condition, liquidity and capital resources related to year-over-year comparisons between fiscal years ended September 30, 2024 and 2023, as well as fiscal years ended September 30, 2023 and 2022.

 The following discussion and analysis presented below should be read in conjunction with the Consolidated Financial Statements and the corresponding notes, included elsewhere in this Form 10-K. The information presented in this section includes forward-looking statements, which are described in detail in the section titled "Cautionary Statement Concerning Forward-Looking Statements."
 The matters discussed in these forward-looking statements are subject to risks, uncertainties, and other factors that could cause actual results to differ materially from those made, projected, or implied in the forward-looking statements.
-See the section titled "Risk Factors" for a discussion of the risks, uncertainties, and assumptions associated with these statements.
+See Item 1A.
+"Risk Factors" for a discussion of the risks, uncertainties, and assumptions associated with these statements.